 Learning and assessment

-- You should have a bachelor’s honors degree or international equivalent, typically a high 2:2 or above.
+You should have a bachelor’s honours degree or international equivalent, typically a 2:2 or above.

-- To apply for this course, you should have an undergraduate degree in engineering or management.
+To apply for this course, you should have an undergraduate degree in engineering or management or another relevant subject.

 English language requirements